lembn/zilmorphs-site/notes.md

 # TODO

 -   Checkout responsiveness on all pages and make sure it looks good
--   Investigate spinner gas (_"improving the slot machine contract so claiming prizes takes constant gas cost"_)
 -   Check whats going on with the stuff at the bottom of the `Main` component
     -   `{notifi.visible` ...
     -   `{spinResult.visible` ...
+-   Investigate spinner gas (_"improving the slot machine contract so claiming prizes takes constant gas cost"_)

+## MB Tasks

 -   Create 'arcade' tab: a menu showing all of the available games to play
 -   Create 'events' tab: where we host attribute face off, auctions and raffles